 "Finding that those signature traits had endured intact across time and distance was as weirdly wondrous as coming upon a woolly mammoth trapped in a glacier with its final meal still in its stomach."

-In the post-Alain era, everyone in the former micro-cult grew up, fast, and claimed the lives that had been waiting for them all along.
-The single guy came out of the closet; the other couple got an amiable divorce; and Robert and I had our third child.
+In the post-Alain era, everyone in the former micro-cult grew up, fast, and claimed the lives that had been waiting for them all along: the single guy came out of the closet, the other couple got an amiable divorce, and Robert and I had our third child.
 Confounding ourselves and just about everyone who knew us, our marriage lasted another 13 years, and some of those years were good, although at the end we were hard-pressed to remember even one.
-When we split up, I dodged the alimony bullet — Robert's opening shot across the divorce bow was his lawyer's attempt to make me responsible for his financial upkeep — but was winged by a massive, unknown-to-me marital debt to the IRS that I discovered only when my paycheck was about to be garnisheed.
+When we split up, I dodged the alimony bullet — Robert's opening shot across the divorce bow was his lawyer's attempt to make me responsible for his financial upkeep — but was winged by a massive marital debt to the IRS that I found about only when my paycheck was about to be garnisheed.
 I mopped up the blood, ramped up my career, and turned to face the future, which was already looking much brighter.

 Robert moved to a third world country ruled by a military dictatorship to sit at the feet of yet another guru, who gave him yet another spiritual name — two, in fact, both of which had so many syllables that no one from his former life could pronounce or remember them.
 He passed out of my family's life entirely.
 I met and married Jack; together, we put my youngest child through college, walked her older sister down the aisle, helped my son and his wife buy a house, and relocated, temporarily, to Baltimore for Jack's career.